 Federal School Code 042629

-The Western Michigan University Homer Stryker M.D.
-School of Medicine Office of Financial Aid approaches the financing of education in a holistic way that is consistent with the institution’s mission, vision, and values.
+The Office of Financial Aid approaches the financing of medical education in a holistic way that is consistent with the institution’s mission, purpose, and values.
 The information, programs, and services we provide are accurate, unbiased, without prejudice or personal gain, and compliant with all other institutional policies and procedures to the best of our knowledge and ability.

 One of the most important decisions that students make is choosing how to finance their education.
 Our goal is to ensure that applicants and students have the information, tools, and resources necessary to achieve lifelong educational and career success.

 Students accepted to, or enrolled in, degree-seeking programs are eligible to apply for financial aid.
 Certificate programs are not currently approved for financial aid.
 Study abroad programs are not offered at WMed.

 For all degree-seeking programs, our office administers federal Direct Unsubsidized and Grad PLUS loans, private/alternative loans, external scholarships, and third-party financial assistance programs, such as veteran's benefits.